Knights baseball run-rules Huskies

 “I’m not saying Colin (Morgan) didn’t have them prepared, but I think they took us for granted a little bit.”

-Oelwein’s head coach lamented his program’s three errors and pitching staff’s nine walks issued, among other problems he saw.
+Morgan, Oelwein’s head coach, lamented his program’s three errors and pitching staff’s nine walks issued, among other problems he saw.

 “We just have to play better in every aspect of the game,” Morgan said.
 “We’re a lot better baseball team than we showed tonight, but the game isn’t played on paper.
 We have to play up to our ability.”